 The more quality that you invest in the underlying “plumbing” of your infrastructure, the less you’ll focus on the components, and the more assured you’ll be that you’re unlocking the benefits of virtualization above it.

 BEST – If the difference between Good and Better is superior underlying infrastructure nodes, then the difference between Better and Best is an infrastructure that not only is made of quality components, but also is durable and resilient.
-In much the same way that you chose commercial servers instead of self-built gear (even though virtualization abstracts those details away), consider choosing an even “better-than-commercial” virtualization host for the same reason – to get a more reliable underlying infrastructure for the VMs that your business is depending on.
+In much the same way that you chose commercial servers instead of self-built gear (even though virtualization abstracts those details away), consider choosing an even “better-than-commercial” virtualization hosting solution for the same reason – to get a more reliable underlying infrastructure for the VMs that your business is depending on.

 With that in mind, here’s an ESG video that discusses the Stratus plus VMware solution stack: